juanpc2018/Matrox-MXO2-MAX/README.md

 AVID ProTools HD, MediaComposer, Adobe MediaEncoder, FinalCutPro, Compressor, and others.
 No Quicktime support.

-Unofficial does Not have MAX,
-but has QuickTime support, for QuickTimePlayer Recorder, OBS, Zoom, etc...
+Unofficial designed for Yosemite works upto OSX HighSierra, does Not have MAX, has QuickTime support, for QuickTimePlayer Recorder, OBS, Zoom, etc...

 Windows 8.1 y W1O:
 to install drivers Requires to disable: